-EARLY RELEASE
+EARLY RELEASE (Early Outs)

 If you would like to pick your child up early, you or a designated adult on the Emergency Card must come to the school office to sign your child out.
 Early release is considered missing instructional time and will be counted against attendance.
 Please remember this is a disruption in learning for the class and should only be done when absolutely necessary.
+Please try to avoid early outs after 2:00 p.m. on Mondays, Wednesdays, Thursdays and Fridays and after 12:50 p.m. on Tuesdays.